spacl-ua/CLIC/README.md

 Build all required Docker images:

-	`./scripts/build_images.sh`
+	./scripts/build_images.sh

 In the Google Cloud console, you can enable public access to the Docker images under "Container Registry > Settings" so that participants can use them as well.

 # 3. Create storage bucket and upload content

-Create a storage bucket for target images:
+Create the following storage buckets:

 	gsutil mb gs://clic2020_targets

-For each task and phase, put corresponding images into the `<task>/<phase>/`.
-Create another storage bucket for submissions:
+	gsutil mb gs://clic2020_environments
 	gsutil mb gs://clic2020_submissions

-Create another storage bucket containing any extra files which will be made available to the decoders during decoding:

-	gsutil mb gs://clic2020_environments

- Upload the corresponding content into `<task>/<phase>/`.
+For each task and phase, create folders `<task>/<phase>/` and upload corresponding files into these directories.
+The first bucket contains the target images, the second bucket contains any extra files which will be provided to the decoders.
+The third bucket will be used to store submissions.

 # 4. Create kubernetes cluster